Susan Campbell Hall, ground floor

 Permission to Reregister

-A graduate student who fails to maintain continuous enrollment or obtain on-leave status is required to file a Permission to Reregister in the Graduate School form and a petition for reinstatement.
-The petition is reviewed by the student’s home department and the Graduate School.
-This procedure is equivalent to a new admission, and the petitioner may be required to meet departmental admission policies and degree completion requirements that are in effect on the date of reenrollment.
+A graduate student who fails to maintain continuous enrollment or obtain on-leave or in absentia status is required to file a Permission to Reregister form and petition for reinstatement (using the General Petition form).
+Both forms are available on the Graduate School website.
+The petition is reviewed by the student’s major department and the Graduate School.
+The student may, at the discretion of the department, be required to meet departmental admission policies and degree completion requirements that are in effect on the date of reenrollment.
+Doctoral students may, at the discretion of the department, be required to register for a new year of residency—three consecutive terms of at least 9 graduate credits in each term.
+They may also be required to retake the comprehensive examinations if completed prior to stopping out, if the department feels that this is necessary in order to demonstrate currency of knowledge.

 Review of the Permission to Reregister form may result in a change of residency status from resident to nonresident.
 More information is available from the residency officer in the Office of Admissions.